sunpy/sunpy/docs/guide/index.rst

 Guides
 ******

-Welcome to the guides for different parts of the ``sunpy`` core package.

 These guides provide a set of in-depth explanations for various parts of the ``sunpy`` core package.
 They assumes you have some knowledge of what ``sunpy`` is and how it works - if you're starting fresh you might want to check out the :ref:`tutorial` first.